oldsj/blog.jamesolds.me/content/post/xonsh-aws-example/index.md

 - jamesolds
 ---

-## Problem
 This sprint I have a ticket from the security team to investigate unencrypted snapshots in our AWS account and either encrypt them or delete them if no longer needed.
-In my initial attempt I just used the AWS EC2 console, filtered by "Encryption: Not Encrypted" in the snapshots section, and attempted to delete that list.
+In my initial attempt I just used the AWS web console, filtered by "Encryption: Not Encrypted" in the snapshots section, and attempted to delete that list.

-Of course its never that easy:
+But it would make for a boring story if things were that simple:

 ![](2020-08-13-12-36-45.png)